corsa-center/corsa-center.github.io/docs/meetings/foundations-wg.md

 ## Next meeting: Jan 29, 2025 at 12:00 to 13:00, CDT

 In this meeting, we will plan for formal talks (which we will record) from two software foundations, followed by Q&A with the foundation speakers.
-More details will appear here as the speakers are confirmed.
+Todd Gamblin will representat HPSF.
+More details will appear here as another speaker is confirmed.

 See announcement for zoom details.